Rare buzzer-beater helps outmanned Nuggets beat Mavs 98-97 - WHIZ News

 TIP-INS

-Nuggets: F Jeff Green left with a knee injury in the first quarter and didn’t return. … Cancar had another buzzer-beating 3 in the first quarter of the first meeting. … DeAndre Jordan had a season-high 17 rebounds.
+Nuggets: Cancar had another buzzer-beating 3 in the first quarter of the first meeting. … DeAndre Jordan had a season-high 17 rebounds.

 Mavericks: F Maxi Kleber missed a third consecutive game with a lower back injury after he was upended onto his back in the previous game. … Davis Bertans scored 12 of his 15 points in the second quarter, when he was 3 of 4 from 3-point range.